 - Click and open System Preferences.

-- In the System Preferences window, locate the Mouse or Trackpad settings depending on MacBook laptop or an iMac.
+- In the System Preferences window, locate the Mouse or Trackpad settings depending on the MacBook laptop or an iMac.

 Finally, test the pointer speed and then exit to save changes.

 Everyone has different preferences in mouse and sometimes fixed DPI does not work for them because it offers many advantages in the gaming or designing industry.
 By making it higher or lower they improve its usage capabilities.